 If you are unsure whether something might be appropriate, look through the archives at <https://nettime.org/Lists-Archives/> to get a sense of the list's range since its inception.
 Feel free to invite new subscribers if you think they'd be interested.

 nettime-l is not just a mailing list but an effort to formulate an international, networked discourse that neither promotes a dominant euphoria (to sell products) nor continues the cynical pessimism, spread by journalists and intellectuals in the 'old' media who generalize about 'new' media with no clear understanding of their communication aspects. we have produced, and will continue to produce books, readers, and web sites in various languages so an 'immanent' net critique will circulate both on- and offline.

-forwarding via e-mail is allowed if the footer is included; for republishing on a web or ftp site, contact with the authors is recommended. when republishing in paper media, or if money changes hands, permission from the author(s) is obligatory.
+Forwarding via e-mail is allowed if the footer is included; for republishing on a website, contact with the authors is recommended.
+When republishing in paper media, or if money changes hands, permission from the author(s) is obligatory.

 nettime-l is currently moderated by Jordan Crandall, Menno Grootveld, Christian Swertz, and Paul van der Walt.
 The mod group can be reached via email@example.com.